Bob Harris (radio presenter): Other work

-In addition to his Radio 2 programmes, in 2002 Harris became an original presenter on the newly launched digital station BBC Radio 6 Music, presenting a Sunday-evening show from 5 to 8 pm.
+In addition to his Radio 2 programmes, in 2002 Harris was a presenter on the newly launched digital station BBC Radio 6 Music, presenting a Sunday evening show from 5 to 8 pm.
 He left 6 Music in 2004.
-He soon went on to present a new show on Radio 2 which broadcast on Friday nights/Saturday mornings from midnight to 3 am.
+He went on to present a new show on Radio 2, which broadcast on Friday nights/Saturday mornings from midnight to 3 am.
 He was replaced in this slot by Mark Lamarr, but returned to it temporarily, when Lamarr left the BBC at the end of 2010.
 The end of the Friday show has allowed Harris to concentrate more on producing one-off shows such as the Maple Leaf Revolution under the auspices of the Whispering Bob Broadcasting Company.

-He was the subject of This Is Your Life in 2003 when he was surprised by Michael Aspel at BBC Broadcasting House.
+Harris was the subject of This Is Your Life in 2003 when he was surprised by Michael Aspel at BBC Broadcasting House.

-Harris was heard covering for Chris Evans on Radio 2 drivetime over the festive holiday 200708 and 200809.

 Harris has presented the C2C: Country to Country festival live from The O2 Arena in London every year since its inception in 2013 and simultaneously broadcasts over BBC Radio 2 Country which was first established in 2015, the same year when Harris was given his own stage to present at the festival.
 This stage, the Under the Apple Tree stage, formed the basis for his own Under the Apple Tree festival which will first take place in 2016.

 Harris has been credited by John Thomson as the inspiration for his The Fast Show character Louis Balfour, who comperes "Jazz Club" and whose softly spoken delivery echoes Harris' "unshakeable enthusiasm" on The Old Grey Whistle Test.

-In 2018 Harris made a cameo appearance in Tom Harper's country music drama film Wild Rose.
+In 2018, Harris made a cameo appearance in Tom Harper's country music drama film Wild Rose.

-In 2018 Harris joined 26 other celebrities at Metropolis Studios, to perform the original Christmas song "Rock With Rudolph", written and produced by Grahame and Jack Corbyn.
+In 2018, Harris joined 26 other celebrities at Metropolis Studios, to perform the original Christmas song "Rock with Rudolph", written and produced by Grahame and Jack Corbyn.
 The song was created in aid of Great Ormond Street Hospital and was released digitally on independent record label Saga Entertainment on 30 November 2018.
 The music video debuted exclusively with The Sun on 29 November 2018 and had its first TV showing on Good Morning Britain on 30 November 2018.
 The song peaked at number two on the iTunes pop chart.

+In 2023, Harris began presenting on the free-to-air 1960s music channel That's 60s.

+In April 2025, Harris appeared as a contestant, paired with expert Margie Cooper, on BBC's Celebrity Antiques Road Trip.

 Personal life

 Harris has eight children and six granddaughters.
 Harris married Trudie Myerscough who is also his manager, in 1991.
 She is the mother of his three youngest children.
 Harris lives in Steventon, Oxfordshire.

 In 2007, Harris was diagnosed with prostate cancer, for which he was treated with hormone therapy and radiotherapy.

-In May 2019 it was announced that Harris would take a break from his BBC Radio 2 presenting for a while, after suffering an aortic dissection (having undergone a tear to his aorta while walking 10 days previously).
+In May 2019 it was announced that Harris would take a break from his Radio 2 presenting for a while, after suffering an aortic dissection.
 He returned to Radio 2 on 19 September 2019.
+He is an ambassador for the Aortic Dissection Charitable Trust.